magento/merchdocs/src/marketing/prex-type-boughtbought.md

 title: Bought this, bought that
 ---

-The _Bought this, bought that_ recommendation type recommends items most often purchased by shoppers who purchased the specified item.
+The _Bought this, bought that_ recommendation type recommends products that tend to be purchased disproportionately more than others when purchasing the current item.

 ## How it works

-The _Bought this, bought that_ recommendation type recommends items that tend to be purchased disproportionately more than others when purchasing the current item.
-You typically see this recommendation type on the cart or product detail page to increase exposure of related cross-sell products with the goal of increasing average order value.
+The _Bought this, bought that_ recommendation type is most often on the cart or product detail page to increase exposure of related cross-sell products with the goal of increasing average order value.
 By aggregating what other shoppers have bought along with the current product, _Bought this, bought that_ displays highly relevant products shoppers can add to their cart.

 ### Where used